Lemon-cmd/MultinominalNB/README.md

 For using a different dataset, please consider using the **last column in the data as the test feature or Y**.
 If not, then you will have to change up the code.

 # Dataset Tips
 It is up to you to clean your data.
 There are many ways people separate different columns in their dataset.
-Please simply update the load method to do the splitting based on your **targeted dataset**
+Please simply update the load method to do the splitting based on your **targeted dataset**.

+In this example, I am using the adult data set given by UCI https://archive.ics.uci.edu/ml/datasets/Adult
+It has about 40k entries and 15 features.
+I removed features that contained continuous values.
+You can see what columns I removed in the removedXs vector in main.

-# Please don't use features with only 1 and 0! #
+# Please don't use features with only 1 and 0 or continous values! #
   - This is not a multinominal NB classifier.
 It will be up on a different repository!
   - This is not a Guassian NB classifier.
 It will be up on a different repository !